Cracko298/MC3DS-CTRPF-AR-Codes/README.md

 - Start your Game with Plugin Loader enabled.
 - Press `SELECT` after getting the text "Plugin Ready!" on the top-screen.
 - Touch the button that says "Action Replay".
+- Apply the cheats/codes you like.
+- Press "X" 2 times to get back to the game.

+## Notice:
+- The ⓘ icon will show you a note if the cheat has one available.